Intervention Services for Georgia

 Although each step is vital for the recovery process, it’s important to take note that there is a major difference between an intervention and drug treatment.
 We have offered drug and alcohol intervention services to the state of Georgia for over a decade.

 We consider intervention effective as an introductory process whereby family and friends convince a substance user, friend, or loved one to go into a rehabilitation alcohol intervention treatment facility so that they have a fighting chance towards defeating their substance abuse.

 Secondary guidance deals with how they can sustain long term recovery, and finally, they deal with what social triggers that promoted their drug use.
 For the best possible chance of success contact us and we can help you with the process.

+For help now, call Addiction Care Treatment as soon as possible.
 Watching a loved one suffer and struggle with addiction is troubling and often scary.
 Sometimes an intervention requires a planned and driven effort by family and friends.
 To locate an interventionist, secure a rehab center, or talk about dependency in general, contact Drug Center Rehabilitation.
 Get a family member the assistance they so urgently need, call 706-480-8733 now!
-We service those in Athens, GA.
+We service those in Georgia.